 5. Make your first deposit

 Approval is usually instant or within a few hours.
 Israeli investors: the minimum deposit is $10,000.
-For most other countries, the minimum is $50-$200.
+For most other countries, the minimum starts from $50 depending on country.

 Is eToro Safe?